JeremyTremblay2/m1-ia-jtremblay/README.md

 - [📓 Jupyter Notebook](https://jupyter-notebook.readthedocs.io/en/stable/notebook.html)
 - [🐍 Python 3](https://docs.python.org/3/)
 - 🌐 Python Virtual Environment
-- [📦 List of Dependencies](.requirements) - See [Pip](https://pip.pypa.io/en/stable/) for package management.
+- [📦 List of Dependencies](requirements.txt) - See [Pip](https://pip.pypa.io/en/stable/) for package management.

 ------------

 ## 📦 Dependencies

-The list of dependencies can be found in the [.requirements.txt](.requirements.txt) file in the repository.
+The list of dependencies can be found in the [requirements.txt](requirements.txt) file in the repository.
 Please refer to [Pip](https://pip.pypa.io/en/stable/) for installing these dependencies.

 ------------